Music

 Worship & Music Ministry Director

 Janice McNair joined the First-Centenary staff as Director of Music Ministries in August 1995.
-She is responsible for the administration of the music ministry and plans the worship services that take place in the Sanctuary.
+She is responsible for the music ministry and plans the worship services that take place in the Sanctuary.
 A graduate of DePauw University with a degree in Violin Performance, she went on to study at Southern Methodist University and Perkins School of Theology, graduating with master’s degrees in Violin Performance and Sacred Music.
 Following graduation, she and her husband, Jonathan, moved to Cleveland, Ohio where Jonathan earned his D.M.A. in Music Composition at the Cleveland Institute of Music.
 While in Cleveland, Jan enjoyed serving as the Director of Music at Church of the Saviour United Methodist.